Ted Cruz Slams ‘New York Times’ Editors Over ‘Freudian Slip’ In Call For Joe Biden Investigation

 As The Inquisitr previously reported, the New York Times editors called on the DNC to work in cooperation with Biden’s campaign to determine the credibility of Reade’s allegations.
 Elsewhere, Biden’s campaign called on journalists to investigate the accusation and assured that they would be proven false.

 While Reade believes documentation of her harassment complaint from Biden’s Senate office is located at the University of Delaware, Biden suggested on MSNBC’s Morning Joe on Friday that they would be in the National Archives.
-When pressed about searching for Reade’s name in the University of Delaware’s archives, he did respond.
+When pressed about searching for Reade’s name in the University of Delaware’s archives, he appeared speechless.
 The National Archives later pushed back and said such documents are from the Senate Fair Employment Practices offices.

 Mika Brzezinski presses Joe Biden on opening up his Senate records at the University of Delaware: